 Queer ASL focuses on introducing American Sign Language and Deaf culture to 2SLGBTQQIA+ learners and their allies.
 The courses have a voice-off policy in order to both be respectful of signing spaces and to immerse ourselves in a signing environment.
 People who complete Queer ASL classes are able to carry basic ASL conversations and have a better understanding about Deaf communities.

 Our classes are only taught by Deaf queer & trans folk for various reasons.
-The biggest two would be; creating a (safer) working environment for Deaf queer & trans folk to be themselves and a classroom where queer & trans people are being centred and celebrated.
+The biggest two would be; creating a (safer) working environment for Deaf queer & trans folk to be themselves and a classroom where queer & trans people are being centered and celebrated.

 Queer ASL runs on donations only.
-Our suggested donation sliding scale ($100-$300 per course) covers 8 sessions, all class materials, and weekly homework.
+Our suggested donation sliding scale ($100-$350 per course) covers 8 sessions, all class materials, and weekly homework.
 However, nobody is denied access if they are unable to donate.

 Our classes are fully online and in the future we plan to offer both in-person classes.